jerryOkafor/Curated-List-of-Awesome-Dev-Tools/README.md

 It is compatible with Android, iOS, Flutter, Kotlin, ReactNative, Angular and many more languages.
 With an uptime of 99.99%, industry-leading documentation and out of the box plugins, customise the video experience for your ed-tech, tele-health, fitness, HR-tech, social or gaming platform.

-Dyte also offer 10K free credits each month, checkout their [documentation](https://docs.dyte.io/) and [start building powerful interactive video experiences](https://dyte.io).
+Dyte also offer 10K free credits each month, checkout their [Video SDK docs](https://docs.dyte.io/) and [start building powerful interactive video experiences](https://dyte.io).